G-dH/custom-hot-corners-extended/README.md

 ## DND Window Thumbnails

 Window thumbnails are scaled-down window clones that can be used to monitor windows not currently visible on the screen.
 Default position for the thumbnail is bottom right corner of the current monitor.
 You can create as many clones as you want and place them anywhere on the screen.
 Each thumbnail can be independently resized, you can adjust its opacity, even change its source window.
 When the thumbnail's source window close, thumbnail is removed too.
-The code is based on window preview of *BaBar Task Bar* extension.

     Double click          - activate source window
-    Primary cLick         - toggle scroll wheel function (resize / source) Scroll wheel          - resize or switch source window Ctrl + Scroll wheel   - switch source window or resize Secondary click       - show fullsize window preview Middle click          - Toggle icon view instead of the window thumbnail Shift + Scroll wheel  - change thumbnail opacity
+    Primary cLick         - toggle scroll wheel function (resize / source) Scroll wheel          - resize or switch source window Ctrl + Scroll wheel   - switch source window or resize Secondary click       - show fullsize window preview and toggle sowing preview on mouse hover ~~Middle click          - Toggle icon view instead of the window thumbnail~~ This feature was removed for now because of complications
+    Shift + Scroll wheel  - change thumbnail opacity